flywire/caption/README.md

 # caption - manages markdown captions

-*caption* manages captions by applying style and auto-numbering to content.
-The vision is to apply captions to any content.
-For now only figures are supported but the next candidate is likely to be tables.
+*caption* manages captions by applying style and auto-numbering to markdown content.
+It works on Figures, Tables and Other content such as Listings but is flexible and should work for nearly any content.

 *caption* is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) - yet another figure generator plugin for Python's Markdown.
 It's written and tested with Python 2.7 and Python 3.6 as well as Markdown 3.1.1, but aims at supporting as many versions as possible.
-If you encounter any problems with *caption* please raise an [issue](https://github.com/flywire/caption/issues), or perhaps you want to contact me through the e-mail address on my profile to contribute.
+If you encounter any problems with *caption* please raise an [issue](https://github.com/flywire/caption/issues), or use the profile contact details.

 It uses the `title` attribute given to an image within Markdown to generate a `<figure>` environment with a `<figcaption>` containing the `title`'s text,